Deep dive: the (in)stability of op-amps

 This article assumes some familiarity with signal amplification and the knowledge of basic op-amp circuits.
 If you need a refresher, start here.

-In a recent write-up on photodiodes, I mentioned that adding a capacitance in an op-amp’s feedback loop can spell trouble: it might cause ringing, sustained oscillations, or excessive gain.
+In a recent write-up on photodiodes, I mentioned that adding a shunt capacitance to the ground in an op-amp’s feedback loop can spell trouble: it might cause ringing, sustained oscillations, or excessive gain.

-But… why?
-It’s easy to offer a hand-wavy explanation of this phenomenon, but the mechanics of amplifier feedback loops are worth a closer look: control feedback is ubiquitous in analog signal processing and can be tricky to get right.
-Alas, the underlying theory is rather inaccessible to hobbyists; you’re either getting sucked into the discussion of zeroes and poles of complex-number transfer functions, or into obtuse jargon along the lines of this snippet from Analog Devices:
+At the time, I didn’t really explain is why.
+It’s easy to offer a hand-wavy answer, but the mechanics of amplifier feedback loops are worth a closer look.
+Alas, in most other articles, the underlying theory is usually presented in cryptic ways.
+You’re either getting sucked into the discussion of zeroes and poles of complex-number transfer functions, or into obtuse jargon along the lines of this snippet from Analog Devices:

 "The amplifier’s stability in a circuit is determined by the noise gain, not the signal gain."

-All these abstractions make sense in the context of mathematical models, but they don’t build intuition about the real world.
+These abstractions make some sense in the context of specific mathematical models, but they are not particularly intuitive.
 In today’s article, let’s talk about feedback loops in a more accessible way.
 We’ll get to the same results, but hopefully in a less confusing way.

 Back to the basics: the open-loop amplifier

-Before we proceed, let’s revisit the following rudimentary op-amp circuit:
+Before we get into the weeds, let’s revisit the following rudimentary op-amp circuit:

-If you’re here, you should already know the basic behavior of an op-amp: it takes the difference between the two input voltages, amplifies that by some very large number (open-loop gain, AOL), and then outputs the amplified difference as another voltage.
-Strictly speaking, the output is typically referenced to the midpoint between the power supply rails — let’s call it Vmid — so the complete formula is:
+Once more, my hope is that you already know the basic behavior of an op-amp, but in brief: it takes the difference between the two input voltages, amplifies that by some very large number (open-loop gain, AOL), and then outputs the amplified difference as another voltage.
+Strictly speaking, the output is typically referenced to the midpoint between the power supply rails — let’s call it Vmid — so a more precise theoretical model is:

 This is the only thing the chip does.
-Despite the confusing terminology we use to describe op-amp circuits, the IC never pays attention to absolute input voltages, and it can’t be configured to have any other gain.
+Despite the confusing terminology we use to describe op-amp circuits, the IC never pays attention to absolute input voltages, and it can’t be configured to have any other gain by attaching some resistors or other components to its pins.

-It is sometimes asserted that an “ideal” op-amp has AOL= ∞.
+In literature, it’s sometimes asserted that an “ideal” op-amp has AOL= ∞.
 You can find this in Texas Instruments manuals and in some otherwise good books.
-Pay no mind: this breaks the underlying math.
-Op-amps, ideal or not, behave intuitively only if the gain is finite.
-With some needless calculus, you can solve the equations if you assume that AOL is merely approaching infinity, but it’s not particularly useful to do so.
+Forget it: this breaks the underlying math.
+Op-amps, ideal or not, behave understandably only if the gain is finite.

-It is true that AOL is normally huge — 100,000 or more — so there’s just a microvolt-range linear region around Vin+ ≈ Vin-.
-Any input difference larger than that is bound to send the output all the way toward one of the supply rails.
-In other words, if we simulate the behavior of the aforementioned circuit, we’ll see something like that:
+It is true that AOL is normally huge — 100,000 or more — so there’s just a microvolt-range linear region around Vin+ ≈ Vin- that maps to the full range of output voltages.
+You get intermediate outputs only if the input voltages are nearly identical; anything outside that narrow band just sends the output toward one of the supply rails.

 For completeness, we should note an important caveat: the capacitances, inductances, and resistances inside any real-world op-amp limit the chip’s response speed.
-To make the device behave predictably, the designers usually incorporate lowpass filtering that causes AOL to gracefully roll off past a certain point, halving with every doubling of the frequency of an input sine wave.
-It eventually reaches 1x (unity gain) — and past that point, you’re stuck with an attenuator instead of an amplifier:
+To make the device behave predictably, the designers usually incorporate lowpass filtering that causes AOL to gracefully roll off at frequencies below a certain “danger zone” we’ll talk about down the line.
+The bottom line is that the amplifier’s response curve eventually crosses 1× (unity gain); for sine-wave input frequencies higher than that point, the chip behaves like an attenuator instead of an amplifier:

 The voltage follower

 At a glance, the circuit seems trivial.
 The output voltage is looped back onto the inverting input, so if Vin+ > Vout, the differential signal is positive and the output starts creeping up; conversely if Vin+ < Vout, the voltage starts moving down.
-The process stops once the circuit reaches an equilibrium between all three voltages — essentially forcing Vout to march in the lockstep with the input signal on the Vin+ leg:
+In the simplified view, the only stable equilibrium is in between these two states, which corresponds to all the three voltages being equal.
+This means that Vout must march in lockstep with the input signal on the Vin+ leg:

-Except, this explanation is not quite right.
-We often take the mental shortcut of assuming that the circuit’s equilibrium is reached at Vin+ = Vin- = Vout — but that’s not actually possible.
+But of course, as discussed earlier, this explanation is not quite right.
+We often take the mental shortcut of assuming that the circuit’s equilibrium is reached at Vin+ = Vin- = Vout, but that’s not actually possible.
 Remember that at its core, the op-amp is doing the following math:

-What happens in reality that a steady state is reached with Vin- and Vout at a slight offset from the Vin+ input signal.
+What happens in reality that the stable equilibrium requires Vin- and Vout to settle at a slight offset from the Vin+ input signal.
 This “error”, when multiplied by AOL, is just enough to produce the correct output voltage.
-The presence of a negative feedback loop means that any deviations from the stable equilibrium are swiftly countered.
+The presence of a negative feedback loop means that any deviations from the stable equilibrium are swiftly countered, but again, the key point is that Vin+ and Vin- differ a tiny bit.

 We can figure out the exact magnitude of the offset if we take the op-amp equation and just substitute Vin- with Vout.
-The substitution just gets rid of an extra variable — and is fair game because in the follower circuit, the two pins are tied together:
+The substitution is fair game because in the follower circuit, the two pins are tied together.
+This gets rid of one of the free variables and allows us to solve for Vout:

 The analysis partly vindicates the mental shortcut we have talked about before: when AOL is very high, it follows that 1 / (1 + AOL) ≈ 0 and AOL / (1 + AOL) ≈ 1, so the last expression is kinda-sorta equivalent to:

-That said, although the scale of the error nudges is often negligible, ignoring the phenomenon makes the behavior of op-amps difficult to grasp: after all, the nudges are the only thing that is getting amplified!
-Further, if we actually assume that AOL= ∞, we end up with indeterminate forms in the voltage follower formula, and it all stops making sense.
+That said, although the scale of the error nudges seen on top of Vout is often negligible, ignoring the phenomenon makes the behavior of op-amps inexplicable: after all, the nudges are the only thing that is getting amplified.

-As noted earlier, saying that AOL merely approaches infinity is OK, but it yields a model that’s needlessly imprecise.
-As the input signal frequency increases, the internal gain of real-world op-amps drops, so Vout must drift farther away from the target for the sufficient differential voltage to appear across the input pins.
-In other words, at high frequencies, the output voltage error caused by feedback can get quite high and often needs to be accounted for.
+Just as important, as the input signal frequency increases, the internal gain of real-world op-amps drops, so Vout must drift farther away from the target for the sufficient differential voltage to appear across the input pins.
+In other words, at high frequencies, the output voltage error caused by feedback can get quite high and often needs to be explicitly accounted for.

 The non-inverting voltage amplifier